-Southwestern Tomato Soup Recipe
+Southwestern Tomato Soup

 This smooth flavorful tomato soup is unbeatable when the season's ripest tomatoes are available and the weather starts to cool.
 Each delicious fresh-tasting bowlful will warm you from the inside out.